Hamburger

 Portugal

-Smaller businesses tend to use LDA. companies, as they have basic governance structure and are therefore easier to manage in terms of corporate compliance.
+Smaller businesses tend to use LDA. companies, as they have a basic governance structure and are therefore easier to manage in terms of corporate compliance.

 Multinational foreign companies tend to choose single shareholding structures, either Sociedade Unipessoal or S.A. companies’ types.